 'Arcade' is a style of gameplay that was developed in the '70s and gained widespread popularity in the '80s.
 Most of the notable early examples of arcades were released in the form of coin-operated machines in amusement arcades.
 Titles such as Pac-Man, Donkey Kong, Space Invaders, Mortal Kombat, Metal Slug, Mario Bros., and Sonic the Hedgehog helped define and popularize the genre early on.

-Games centered around controlling vehicles, which may or may not involve racing against opponents or completing laps of a course.
+Games centered around controlling motorized vehicles, such as cars, buses, motorcycles, and trucks.
+May or may not involve racing against opponents or completing laps of a course.
 These games may focus on exploration, completion of missions, finding collectibles or other objectives.
 While some of these games feature an open-world, others involve a specific set of levels that the player must complete.

 Edutainment video games incorporate elements of educational software for the purpose of teaching players concepts and skills.
 These games are often intended for younger children, who are more likely to engage with learning materials when they are presented in the form of entertainment media.